mattjj/pyhsmm/README.md

-**NOTE: I pushed some big changes recently, so things may be a bit bumpy...**

-# Sampling Inference for Bayesian HSMMs and HMMs #
+# Inference for Bayesian HSMMs and HMMs #
-This is a Python library for approximate unsupervised sampling inference in Bayesian Hidden Markov Models (HMMs) and explicit-duration Hidden semi-Markov Models (HSMMs), focusing on the Bayesian Nonparametric extensions, the HDP-HMM and HDP-HSMM, mostly with weak-limit approximations.
+This is a Python library for approximate unsupervised inference in Bayesian Hidden Markov Models (HMMs) and explicit-duration Hidden semi-Markov Models (HSMMs), focusing on the Bayesian Nonparametric extensions, the HDP-HMM and HDP-HSMM, mostly with weak-limit approximations.